k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/05_invoking_graphit_files.md

 To learn more about how to externally invoke Graphit, transfer its input parameters and set other definitions - read [here](/articles/15_web_services_and_graphit/05_custom_ws.md#invoking-custom-apis)

-You can use the Web Services Testing App to easily invoke Graphit web service endpoints, as explained [here](/articles/15_web_services_and_graphit/11_swagger.md). <studio>You can open the testing app directly from the Studio, pointing automatically to the Graphit file.
+You can use the Web Services Testing App to easily invoke Graphit web service endpoints, as explained [here](/articles/15_web_services_and_graphit/11_swagger.md). <studio>It is also possible to open the testing app directly from the Studio, where it points automatically to the Graphit file.
 To do so, right-click the Graphit file in the project tree and choose **Invoke Graphit Web Service**.

 ![](images/47_invoking_graphit_files.png)